 The RealSense TOP node outputs color, depth and IR data in various forms.
-It has a number of setups:

 - Color, which is the video from the RealSense camera color sensor.